lalithsuresh/lalithsuresh.github.io/research.md

 I seek to build systems that both advance the state-of-the-art as well as the state of practice.

-I am currently a co-founder at [Feldera](https://www.feldera.com/), where we are building a powerful platform for *continuous analytics* over data in-motion.
+I am currently CEO & Co-founder at [Feldera](https://www.feldera.com/), where we are building an engine that brings real-time SQL powers to your lakehouse.

 Prior to Feldera, I was a senior researcher at VMware Research (2016-2023), where I led research efforts to improve the scalability, reliability and extensibility of